spel-uchile/SUCHAI-Flight-Software/test/test_int_sgp4/README.md

 C code uses an integer (long) with milliseconds precision, while Python uses a floating point value (double).
 Therefore there is a difference in the argument passed to the
 propagator: `tsince` in minutes (floating point) since epoch.

+### Compiling parameters

+To compile the test it's necessary to add the following compilation parameters.

+>-DAPP=test_int_sgp4
+>
+>-DTEST=1

+## Expected results

+All the Command result's numbers must be 1, otherwise the test will fail.

+The expected console output is in the test_int_sgp4_log_base.txt file.